edubart/nelua-lang/docs/pages/overview.md

 ## Concepts

-Concepts is a powerful system used to specialize [polymorphic functions](#polymorphic-functions) with efficiency at compile-time.
+Concepts are a powerful system used to specialize [polymorphic functions](#polymorphic-functions) with efficiency at compile-time.

-An argument of a polymorphic function can use the special concept type defined by a preprocessor function that when evaluated at compile-time decides whether if the incoming variable type matches the concept requirements.
+An argument of a polymorphic function can use the special concept type defined by a preprocessor function that, when evaluated at compile time, decides whether the incoming variable type matches the concept requirements.

-To create a concept use preprocessor function `concept`:
+To create a concept, use the preprocessor function `concept`:

 ```nelua
 local an_arithmetic = #[concept(function(attr)